Andy Haldane: Career

+He was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to the economy and public policy.

+In 2023, Haldane was named as the UK’s forty-fourth most powerful Left Wing figure by the New Statesman.

 Pro Bono Economics

 Haldane and Martin Brookes co-founded a charity "Pro Bono Economics", which aims to persuade economists to donate their time and expertise to help charities on a pro bono basis.
 It has partnered with charities such as St Giles Trust and Barnardo's.
 They tapped Gus O'Donnell to help promote the initiative.

 It is also backed by Gavyn Davies, former BBC head; Sir Howard Davies, London School of Economics director; Rachel Lomax, former Bank of England deputy director on the Monetary Policy Committee; Adair Turner, who chaired the now-defunct Financial Services Authority; and Jim O'Neill, the Goldman Sachs economist who came up with the term "BRIC".

 Personal

 Haldane lives in south London with his wife, Emma Hardaker-Jones, who is human resources director at Legal & General.
 They have three children.

 Haldane became a trustee of the independent charity National Numeracy in 2016.
 He is also an ambassador for the volunteering network REACH.